Military of the Warring States: Lamellar armour

 Lamellar armour of leather, bronze, and iron appeared by the mid-4th century BC.
 Lamellar consisted of individual armour pieces that were either riveted or laced together to form a suit of armour.
 Iron helmets constructed with multiple pieces of iron lamellae began to replace the one piece bronze helmets of old.
 One sample discovered in Yi county, Hebei Province, was composed of 89 lamellae.
 The average dimensions of the lamellae pieces were 5 cm x 4 cm.

 In the 3rd century BC, both iron weapons and armour became more common.
 According to the Xunzi, "the hard iron spears of Wan (宛) [a city in Chu, near modern Nanyang (南陽), Henan] are as cruel as wasps and scorpions."
 Iron weapons also gave Chinese armies an edge over barbarians.
 Han Fei recounts that during a battle with the Gonggong (共工) tribe, "the iron-tipped lances reached the enemy, and those without strong helmets and armour were injured."
 As a result of the increasing effectiveness of iron weapons and armour, shields and axes became less common.
 The efficiency of crossbows, however, outpaced any progress in defensive armour.
 It was considered a common occurrence in ancient China for commoners or peasants to kill a lord with a well aimed crossbow bolt, regardless of whatever armour he might have been wearing at the time.

 Armour was mostly restricted to elite guard units and each state distributed armour in their own ways.
 The state of Chu favorited elite armoured crossbow units known for their endurance, and were capable of marching 160 km 'without resting.'
-Wei's elite forces were capable of marching over 40 km in one day while wearing heavy armour, a helmet, two swords, a halberd, a large crossbow with 50 bolts, and three days worth of rations.
+Wei's elite forces, the Wei Wuzu, were capable of marching over 40 km in one day while wearing heavy armour, a helmet, two swords, a halberd, a large crossbow with 50 bolts, and three days worth of rations.
 Those who met these standards earned an exemption from corvée labor and taxes for their entire family.

 According to Su Qin, the state of Han made the best weapons, capable of cleaving through the strongest armour, shields, leather boots, and helmets.
 Their soldiers wore iron facemasks.

 By the end of the 3rd century BC, at least a few horsemen wore armour of some kind.